vistadataproject/nodeVISTA/Commands/README.md

 This work will create a series of _node.js_ command line commands such as a _VPR Invoker_, _Vitals Adder_ to try out node.js Javascript-VISTA interactions.

+Specifically, these commands can show data write-back works BEFORE the VDM Package or VDMN Module exists.

 See [issue 3](https://github.com/vistadataproject/nodeVistA/issues/3)